 - What did you learn about how the buffalo parts are used?

-As you saw in the opening video, when the tribes of the plains learned how to ride horses, it changed their lives dramatically.
-Horses enabled them to travel much faster and farther in pursuit of the buffalo, and it made them stronger in battle.
+When the tribes of the plains learned how to ride horses, it changed their lives dramatically.
+Horses enabled them to travel much faster and farther in pursuit of the buffalo, making them stronger in battle.

 The Plains tribes spoke many different languages.
-Let's listen to some of them:
+Listen to some of them in the videos below.

-Now let's look at some of the tribes that lived on the plains:
+Now look at some of the tribes that lived on the plains.

 End of the Buffalo Hunters

-Learn about the destruction of the buffalo herds in this video from the Texas Historical Commission.
+Learn about the destruction of the buffalo herds in this next video.

-Now, move on to the Got It? section where you'll summarize what you learned in a graphic organizer and create an infographic about the buffalo!
+Now, move to the Got It? section, where you'll summarize what you learned in a graphic organizer and create an infographic about the buffalo!